Financial Planning

 Use Bright to build an emergency fund

-If you've having trouble saving, Bright can help build an emergency fund automatically.
+If you're having trouble saving, Bright can help build an emergency fund automatically.

-You can set your own goals and add your own targeted funds, from an emergency fund to special personal funds focused on your next milestones, like a car or a vacation or buying a house.
+You can set your own goals and add your own targeted funds, from an emergency fund to special personal funds focused on your next milestones, like a car a vacation, or buying a house.

 Petko Plachkov